-Del Monte Foods, Inc. today has a peak employment of 7,300 including a workforce of 2,100 full-time and 5,200 seasonal workers.
+Del Monte Foods, Inc. today has a peak employment of 7,100 including a workforce of 680 salaried, full-time employees and 1,420 full-time hourly employees.
+Over 5,000 seasonal hourly employees enable us to pack fruits and vegetables when they are in season throughout the summer and fall.
 The Company owns and operates 10 production facilities and 3 distribution centers across the U.S., as well as two production facilities in Mexico.

 Del Monte Foods, Inc. Corporate Headquarters and state-of-the-art Research Center are both located in Walnut Creek, CA.